 In summary, a bond mutual fund can lose value if the bond manager sells a significant amount of bonds in a rising interest rate environment and investors in the open market will demand a discount (pay a lower price) on the older bonds that pay lower interest rates.
 Also, falling prices will adversely affect the NAV.

 The name of a bond fund often gives you a clue about its objective and thus its holdings.
-For example, if you are considering buying shares of a bond mutual fund, named "XYZ Intermediate-term Corporate High Yield Bond," it means the portfolio consists primarily of corporate bonds with terms to maturity of 3 to 10 years.
-High yield bonds, also known as junk bonds, tend to pay higher interest but carry more default risk, which means the company issuing the bond may have a questionable credit-paying capacity.
+For example, if you are considering buying shares of a bond mutual fund named "XYZ Intermediate-term Corporate High Yield Bond," it means the portfolio consists primarily of corporate bonds with terms to maturity of three to 10 years.
+High yield bonds, also known as junk bonds, tend to pay higher interest, but carry more default risk, which means the company issuing the bond may have a questionable credit-paying capacity.